 Because there were 15 batches of graphics across 12+ languages, the social, display, and email templates were designed beforehand and set up in a team library so that content could easily be switched out.

 The Interactive website is where hiring professionals can go and learn about the event and register for it.
-I also created pre-event and post-event versions of the website.
+I also designed pre-event and post-event versions of the website.

 To view the Figma prototypes, please view this page on a desktop device.